swimmesberger/jModelViewer/README.md

 ### Setup
 1. Download the source
-2. Use the downloads links below and download the libarys
+2. Use the download links below and download the libarys
 3. Create a project, include libaries and set the run parameter `-Djava.library.path=$REPLACE_ME_DIR_TO_NATIVES$`.
 For example if you put the native libaries into the `native` directory the parameter would be `-Djava.library.path=native`
 4. Done.